Scotthanna16/Machine_Learning_HWs/README.md

-# Machine_Learning_HWs
+# Machine_Learning_Course
 Hello, this is the Repository for the Machine Learning Course.
 There are 3 projects in it.
+Note, much of this work is not my own, as they are workbooks created to my knowledge by Eric Eaton.
+However, I believe it is clear what work is my own either in the descriptions below or the workbooks themselves.
+If you have any questions, feel free to reach out.

 The first project was implementing Gradient Descent.
-We implemented the cost function and gradient descent algorithms in the gd.py file.
+I implemented the cost function and gradient descent algorithms in the gd.py file.
 After doing this for basic linear regression, I focsed on multivariate regression.
 Again, I implemented the cost function, then two different versions of the gradient descent algorithm.
 First using the Normal Equations, and a second vectorized gradient descent.
 Finally, I used feature normalization to improve the speed at which the algorithm converges.

+The second project focuses on regression.
+I started by implementing the cost function and gradient descent algorithm for logistic regression.
+I then implemented a simple accuracy function.
+The project then changed to using logistic regression.
+Our first use case was spam classification, i.e. training a logistic regression model to tell if a message was spam or not.
+Next, I used logistic regression to classify pictures of numbers by implementing a 'one vs all' algorithm, i.e. we classify the image as the digit which maximizes the logistic function.

+The final project is a two-parter.
+The first part is implementing SVM using a polynomial and gaussian kernels.
+The next part was implementing Matrix Factorization, we then used that algorithm to fill in a matrix regarding movie recommendations.